 Council of the European Union

-OLAF's Activity Reports provide the Council (Working Party on Combating Fraud) with regular information on its activities, including the findings of investigations.
+OLAF's Activity Reports provide the Council (Working Party on Combating Fraud) with regular information on its activities and results.

 As a Commission service, OLAF also works with the Council in drafting anti-fraud legislation.

 European Court of Auditors (ECA)

 OLAF and the ECA work together because they share the same basic objectives – protecting the EU's financial interests and ensuring sound financial management of the EU budget.

 However, they have different mandates: the ECA performs audits while OLAF deals with cases of fraud and corruption and conducts administrative investigations.